Postgraduate Community

 CPC Postgraduate Team

-PGR students are allocated two supervisors and a Director of Studies for academic support.
-Additionally, CPC has two members of staff whose role is dedicated to supporting PGR students.
-Professor Mel Jordan and Dr Miriam De Rosa will help applicants with the admission process as well as assist with technical and pastoral issues after enrolment.
+PGR students are usually allocated two supervisors and a Director of Studies for academic support.
+Additionally, CPC has three members of staff whose role is dedicated to supporting PGR students.
+Professor Mel Jordan, Dr Phaedra Shaunbaum, and Dr Lindsay Balfour will help applicants with the admission process as well as promote a collegial and inclusive community and environment for new and returning PGRs.

 Professor Mel Jordan